alexpiper/disentangling_metabarcoding_bias_MS/README.md

 ## Analysis

-The bioinformatic workflow used to analyse the sequence data can be found in the bioinformatics.rmd file in the root directory or rendered: HERE
+The bioinformatic workflow used to analyse the sequence data can be found in the bioinformatics.rmd file in the root directory or rendered: [Here](https://alexpiper.github.io/metabarcoding_bias_partition/bioinformatics.html)

-The statistical analyses can be found in the statistics.rmd file in the root directory or rendered: HERE
+The statistical analyses can be found in the statistics.rmd file in the root directory or rendered: [Here](https://alexpiper.github.io/metabarcoding_bias_partition/statistics.html)